ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 but if we talk to a fashion manufacturer and we say "Bill of Materials" the games are over: "your product is not for us, we don't deal with BOM".
-Their bill of materials (IT: "distinta base") is "Scheda tecnica"; I don't know how to translate with the correct meaning in english, maybe in english there's not this distinction.
-If we talk with an PCB assembly company, "Scheda tecnica" means "Product Sheet".
+Their bill of materials (IT: "distinta base") is "Scheda tecnica"; I don't know how to correctly translate it with the correct meaning in english, maybe there's not this distinction.
+If we talk with a PCB assembly company, "Scheda tecnica" means "Product Sheet".

 With all these terms referring to the **same piece of functionality** how can